coatyio/coaty-swift/docs/man/developer-guide.md

 ### Component vs. Identity

-Please note that in CoatySwift, the `Component` CoatyObject from coaty-js had to be renamed to `Identity`.
+Please note that in CoatySwift, the `Component` CoatyObject from Coaty JS had to be renamed to `Identity`.
 This is because `Component` causes a name conflict in the macOS runtime.
-However, regardless of the different name, CoatySwift and coaty-js are compatible.
+However, regardless of the different name, CoatySwift and Coaty JS are compatible.

 ## Additional resources